Hell's Kitchen, Manhattan: Education

-Hell's Kitchen and Chelsea's rate of elementary school student absenteeism is lower than the rest of New York City.
+In 2016, Hell's Kitchen and Chelsea's rate of elementary school student absenteeism was lower than the rest of New York City.
 In Hell's Kitchen and Chelsea, 16% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
-Additionally, 81% of high school students in Hell's Kitchen and Chelsea graduate on time, more than the citywide average of 75%.
+In 2018, 81% of high school students in Hell's Kitchen and Chelsea graduated on time, more than the citywide average of 75%.

 Schools

 The New York City Department of Education operates the following public elementary schools in Hell's Kitchen as part of Community School District 2: